Humidity: Human comfort

 Although humidity is an important factor for thermal comfort, humans are more sensitive to variations in temperature than they are to changes in relative humidity.
 Humidity has a small effect on thermal comfort outdoors when air temperatures are low, a slightly more pronounced effect at moderate air temperatures, and a much stronger influence at higher air temperatures.

 Humans are sensitive to humid air because the human body uses evaporative cooling as the primary mechanism to regulate temperature.
 Under humid conditions, the rate at which perspiration evaporates on the skin is lower than it would be under arid conditions.
 Because humans perceive the rate of heat transfer from the body rather than temperature itself, we feel warmer when the relative humidity is high than when it is low.

 Humans can be comfortable within a wide range of humidities depending on the temperature—from 30 to 70%—but ideally not above the Absolute (60 °F Dew Point), between 40% and 60%.
 In general, higher temperatures will require lower humidities to achieve thermal comfort compared to lower temperatures, with all other factors held constant.
 For example, with clothing level = 1, metabolic rate = 1.1, and air speed 0.1 m/s, a change in air temperature and mean radiant temperature from 20 °C to 24 °C would lower the maximum acceptable relative humidity from 100% to 65% to maintain thermal comfort conditions.
 The CBE Thermal Comfort Tool can be used to demonstrate the effect of relative humidity for specific thermal comfort conditions and it can be used to demonstrate compliance with ASHRAE Standard 55–2017.

 Some people experience difficulty breathing in humid environments.
-Some cases may possibly be related to respiratory conditions such as asthma, while others may be the product of anxiety.
+Some cases are related to respiratory conditions such as asthma, where humidity as low as 50% was shown to meaningfully increase risks for dyspnea, cough and exercise induced bronchoconstriction.
+Other cases may be the product of anxiety.
 Affected people will often hyperventilate in response, causing sensations of numbness, faintness, and loss of concentration, among others.